Do you ever sit down on a metal chair and feel a shock run through you? It’s not a pleasant feeling.

 Industries that use electrical devices have to constantly be on guard against electrostatic discharge.
 It can have harmful effects on a variety of industries.

-The electrostatic discharge causes explosions in natural gas, vapors of auto fuel, and coal dust.
-Additionally, it can also destroy integrated circuits.
+Electrostatic discharge can cause explosions in natural gas, vapors of auto fuel, and coal dust.
+Additionally, it can destroy integrated circuits.
 Because of the dangers to products and instruments from electrostatic discharge, the manufacturers of electronics have established areas in dangerous environments that are static-free.
 These are electrostatic-safe areas.

-Create these areas by taking measures to prevent charging and to remove static, such as:
+These areas are created by taking measures to prevent charging and remove static, such as:

 Following these steps will help decrease the chances of electrical discharge.